axhoust/swapi-search-cli/README.md

     ./gradlew init

     ./gradlew jar

+### Running the App

+Run the following command to start the app:

     java -jar build/libs/swapi-search-cli-1.0-SNAPSHOT.jar

-### Running the App

-The app assumes that your SocketIO backend is running on the default URI of http://localhost:3000.
+The app assumes that your Socket.io backend is running on the default URI of http://localhost:3000.
 If not, the URI can be specified on the command line:

     java -jar build/libs/swapi-search-cli-1.0-SNAPSHOT.jar "<your URI>"